 Your teachers, staff, vice-principal, and principal will support and guide you in your pursuits.
 Even though your stay at Glen Ames is a brief two years, we hope that you find it fulfilling and challenging.
 Glen Ames is your school.
 We ask that you respect the people and property and the various practices that are part of the Glen Ames tradition.

 You will be working with a number of teachers each day in different classrooms.
-Your homeroom teacher has a significant role.
-He/she will get to know you well, and will be ready to discuss goals, problems, or concerns with you, and when necessary, with your parents.
+Your advisor teacher has a significant role.
+He/she/they will get to know you well, and will be ready to discuss goals, problems, or concerns with you, and when necessary, with your parents.

 Education is a shared responsibility - shared among teachers, students, and parents.
 All students and staff are responsible for ensuring a calm and orderly environment for learning.